pkipsy/news-lens/Classification/README.md

-# Predicting the political bias of news articles with linear models
+# Predicting the political bias of news articles

 ## All Sides Media Crawl